vipulnaik/working-drafts/lesswrong/entitlement-as-a-major-amplifier-of-unhappiness.md

 options).

-Entitlement is a belief that one "deserves" or "is owed by (specific people, or the world at large)" the fulfilment of a desire.
+Entitlement is a belief that one "deserves" or "is owed by (specific people, or the world at large)" the fulfillment of a desire.
 For instance, if I'm feeling hungry, I have a strong desire for food, but that doesn't necessarily make me feel entitled to food.
 How might I feel entitled to food?
-For instance, I might believe that my housemates who are using the kitchen right now for their own food prep should vacate the kitchen so I can fulfil my desire for food.
+For instance, I might believe that my housemates who are using the kitchen right now for their own food prep should vacate the kitchen so I can fulfill my desire for food.
 Or I might believe that my family members, or my past self, should have kept the refrigerator well-stocked so my present self wouldn't have to go hungry.